-If your baby isn’t having any dirty nappies, check with your healthcare provider and call an IBCLC lactation consultant or breastfeeding specialist to check your baby’s latch, position, how often you are feeding and whether you are using one breast or two per feed.
+If your baby isn’t having any dirty nappies (or not many per day), and if the colour hasn’t substantially changed by day four or five, check with your healthcare provider and call an IBCLC lactation consultant or breastfeeding specialist to check your baby’s latch, position, how often you are feeding and whether you are using one breast or two per feed.
 Watch your baby feeding carefully.
 If he doesn’t seem to be swallowing milk at the breast, expressing your milk will protect your supply and provide a supplement to feed your baby with until you can get help with breastfeeding.

 Breastfed baby poop—weeks one to six